Rational homotopy type and computability: Introduction

 \subsection{Examples}

 The new computability result encompasses several previous results, as well as new important corollaries.
 Here are some examples of spaces which satisfy condition \eqrefb{isH} of Theorem \ref{main}: \begin{enumerate}[(a)] \item Any simply connected space with finite homology groups (or, equivalently, finite homotopy groups) in every dimension is rationally equivalent to a point, which is an H-space.
 The computability of $[X,Y]$ when $Y$ is of this form was already established by Brown \cite{Brown}. \item Any $d$-connected space is rationally an H-space through dimension $n=2d$.
 Thus we recover the result of \v{C}adek et al.~\cite{CKMVW2} that $[X,Y]^f$ is computable whenever $X$ is $2d$-dimensional and $Y$ is $d$-connected.
 This implies that many ``stable'' homotopical objects are computable.
 One example is the group of oriented cobordism classes of $n$-manifolds, which is isomorphic to the set of maps from $S^n$ to the Thom space of the tautological bundle over $\Gr_n(\mathbb{R}^{2n+1})$. \item The sphere $S^n$ for $n$ odd is rationally equivalent to the Eilenberg--MacLane space $K(\mathbb{Z},n)$.
 Therefore $[X,S^n]^f$ is computable for any finite simplicial pair $(X,A)$ and map $f:A \to S^n$; this is the main result of Vok\v r\'inek's paper \cite{Vok}. \item Any Lie group or simplicial group $Y$ is an H-space, so if $Y$ is simply connected then $[X,Y]^f$ is computable for any $X$, $A$, and $f$. \item Classifying spaces of connected Lie groups also have the rational homotopy type of an H-space \cite[Prop.~15.15]{FHT}.
-Therefore we have: \begin{cor} Let $G$ be a connected Lie group.
-Then: \begin{enumerate}[(i)] \item The set of isomorphism classes of principal $G$-bundles over a finite complex $X$ is computable. \item Let $(X,A)$ be a finite CW pair.
+Therefore we have (somewhat aspirationally): \begin{cor} Let $G$ be a connected Lie group, and suppose that the classifying space $BG$ has a computable representation.
+Then: \begin{enumerate}[(i)] \item Let $X$ be a finite CW complex.
+Then the set of isomorphism classes of principal $G$-bundles over $X$ is computable. \item Let $(X,A)$ be a finite CW pair.
 Then it is decidable whether a given principal $G$-bundle over $A$ extends over $X$. \end{enumerate} \end{cor}